victoreronmosele/world_holidays/README.md

 ## Download

-You can [download](https://play.google.com/store/apps/details?id=com.meninacave.worldholidays) the app on Playstore.
+You can download the app on [PlayStore](https://play.google.com/store/apps/details?id=com.meninacave.worldholidays).

 ## Credits